Soka Gakkai International

 Starting in January 1949, I also began working at the publishing company that Mr. Toda ran.
 The work was hard and the hours were long.
 Japan's economy, shattered by war and defeat, was marked by fierce waves of inflation.
 For a small company, the effect was devastating.

 "I may have been defeated in business, but I haven't lost in life," he said, as many of his former colleagues deserted him.
-I will never forget the sound of his voice at that time--it seemed to issue from the depths of his life.
+I will never forget the sound of his voice at that time--it seemed to issue from the depths of his life. related article Creating Value As the term is used in the SGI, value points to the positive aspects of reality that are brought forth or generated when we creatively engage with the challenges of daily life.

 He calmly continued to put all his effort into encouraging men and women struggling to rebuild their lives with the help of Buddhism.
 I know there are tens of thousands of people who were personally encouraged by him, and who found the strength to face whatever difficulties seemed to block their way.